ericlovesmath/abstract-machines/LOG.md

     - SK: No issues, duplicated bindings for defaults

 * Add fun `base.src` for simple stdlib
+* Fix bug related to equality of lists on SK and Krivine

 - TODO: Clean up all the REPL related code
 - TODO: Add tests for REPL/sequential code